maccelarimatt/Benchmarking-Post-Quauntum-Cryptography/README.md

 See `tools/sidechannel/README.md` for a skeleton dudect setup you can adopt to produce leakage t-scores and merge them into your results.

+To enable tests in cmake, rebuild with the following: `cmake -S native -B native/build -DPQCBENCH_ENABLE_LIBOQS_TESTS=ON` and then `cmake --build native/build --target vectors_kem vectors_sig` or `cmake --build native/build` if you don't mind rebuilding everything.